 - Life-threatening cardiac arrhythmias

-- These excluded patient populations consists of the majority of the patients that we encounter in the acute care setting such as the emergency department with hyperkalemia.
+- These excluded patient populations consist of the majority of the patients that we encounter in the acute care setting such as the emergency department with hyperkalemia.
 We cannot confidently state that sodium zirconium cyclosilicate has a role in managing hyperkalemia acutely due to exclusion of these patient populations.
 (Hypertension 2015; 66:731-738) (Pharmacotherapy 2016; 36:922-923)